 - Favorite Royal Icing: This royal icing is my preferred sugar cookie icing because it’s easy to use, dries within 1-2 hours, and doesn’t taste like hardened cement.
 (It’s on the softer side!)
 I make it with meringue powder.
 Meringue powder takes the place of raw egg whites, which is found in traditional royal icing recipes.
 It eliminates the need for fresh eggs, but still provides the same consistency.
 You can find meringue powder in some baking aisles, most craft stores with a baking section, and online.
 The 8 ounce tub always lasts me awhile.
 The trickiest part is landing on the perfect royal icing consistency, but I provide a video in the royal icing recipe to help you.

-- Easy Glaze Icing: You can find my easy glaze icing recipe paired with my Christmas sugar cookies.
-This icing is easier to make than royal icing because you don’t need an electric mixer and the consistency won’t really make or break the outcome.
-However, it’s thinner than royal icing and doesn’t provide the same sharp detail that royal icing decorations do.
+- Easy Glaze Icing: This easy cookie icing is ideal for beginners.
+It’s easier to make than royal icing because you don’t need an electric mixer and the consistency won’t really make or break the outcome.
+However, it doesn’t provide the same sharp detail that royal icing decorations do.
 It also takes a good 24 hours to dry.

 The pictured hearts are decorated with my royal icing using Wilton piping tip #4.
 If you’re not into piping tips, you can simply dunk the tops of the cookies into the icing like I do with my animal cracker cookies. 🙂

 Sugar Cookie Tips & Tools